 I’ve always been a fan of Urban Decay.
 The first eyeshadow palette I ever bought back in 2009 was the Book Of Shadows Vol II palette and I haven’t looked back – the only proper palettes I’ve ever owned in my life have been either Urban Decay or Morphe.

-Recently I’ve been getting really into bright and weird makeup and was after the NYX Ultimate Brights palette, but my Boots has only just got a NYX counter and the eyeshadow range consists of exactly three palettes, which is disappointing to say the least.
-I’d popped into Debenhams to pick up one of the new MAC Colour Rocker lipsticks and ended up walking out with not only lipstick, but the UD Full Spectrum palette too.
+Recently I’ve been getting really into bright and weird makeup and was after the NYX Ultimate Brights palette (which I eventually found), but my Boots has only just got a NYX counter and the eyeshadow range consists of exactly three palettes, which is disappointing to say the least.
+I’d popped into Debenhams to pick up one of the new MAC Colour Rocker lipsticks and ended up walking out with not only lipstick, but the Urban Decay Full Spectrum palette too.

 First off, the packaging is pretty standard Urban Decay – a nice outer box with a description of the palette and a picture of all the shades.
 The palette itself is sturdy plastic with a decent-sized mirror, always one of the reasons I love Urban Decay.
 I am absolutely in love with the design of the palette itself – the faceted rainbow jewel design on the lid had me screaming at my housemate about how pretty it is.